drashna/qmk_mkdocs/docs/en/docs/tutorial_getting_started.md

     qmk config user.keymap=<github_username>

-After this you can leave those arguments off and compile your keyboard like this:
+The keyboard can now be compiled without arguments using the following command after creating your keymap in the next section:

     qmk compile